AndreaCappozzo/academic-website/content/authors/admin/_index.md

 [//]: <> (Postdoctoral researcher, currently working with [Francesca Greselin](https://sites.google.com/unimib.it/francesca-greselin) on the project "Robust adaptive model-based classification: advances in learning from shifted data".)

-Statistician, currently postdoctoral researcher at the [Department of Statistics and Quantitative Methods](https://www.dismeq.unimib.it/it) of [Milan-Bicocca University](https://www.unimib.it).
+Statistician, currently postdoctoral researcher at the [Department of Statistics and Quantitative Methods](https://www.dismeq.unimib.it/it) of [Milano-Bicocca University](https://www.unimib.it).
 Previously, PhD student in the same institution, working on ["Robust model-based classification and clustering: advances in learning from contaminated datasets"](https://boa.unimib.it/retrieve/handle/10281/262919/382625/phd_unimib_814541.pdf),  under the supervision of Professors [Francesca Greselin](https://sites.google.com/unimib.it/francesca-greselin) and [Brendan Murphy](https://maths.ucd.ie/~brendan/).
 My research interests are related to the area of applied statistical learning, with particular focus on robust mixture models.
 I am a passionate [<tt>R</tt>](https://cran.r-project.org) user and a [<tt>Tidyverse</tt>](https://www.tidyverse.org) fan.

 <font size="5"> <center><b> Breaking news </b> </center></font>